microsoft/pai/docs/pai-management/doc/how-to-congiure-service-config.md

 ### Configuration Example <a name="example"></a>
 An example service-configuration.yaml file is available [here](../../../examples/cluster-configuration/service-configuration.yaml).
 The yaml file includes the following fields.

-### Necessary Configuration <a name="necessary"></a>
+### Necessary Configuration - Minimal configuration to setup OpenPai <a name="necessary"></a>

-There are only 2 configuration which is mandatory for admin to configure.
-And see the yaml format data following。
+There are only 2 mandatory configuration for admin to configure in ```service-configuration.yaml```.
+And see the yaml format data following.

 ```YAML
 rest-server: